Nick-Fusaro/bayesian-stats-modelling-tutorial/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/Nick-Fusaro/bayesian-stats-modelling-tutorial/master)

 This is a binder session in which you can mess around and write python in interactive notebooks.
+Pop open notebooks/01-Student-Probability_a_simulated_introduction_abbv.ipynb and get going!

 # Further Reading & Resources